WebOrigami/docs/content/pattern/fileMap.md

 ## Get the contents of a file

-To implement the `get` method in the AsyncTree interface, we'll use the `fs.readFileSync` method to read the contents of the file with the indicated key/name.
+To implement the `get` method in the `Map` interface, we'll use the `fs.readFileSync` method to read the contents of the file with the indicated key/name.

 ```js
   get(key) {